-Centre for Excellence in Urban Transport (CoE-UT), CEPT University Ahmedabad organized an International Study Visit to Shanghai and Shenzhen in China from 15th to 22nd December, 2019 for mid and senior level professionals from Chandigarh and Rajasthan.
+Centre for Excellence in Urban Transport (CoE-UT), CRDF organized an International Study Visit to Shanghai and Shenzhen in China from 15th to 22nd December, 2019 for mid and senior level professionals from Chandigarh and Rajasthan.
 The objective of the capacity building study tour was to observe practices in urban bus services with a special focus on Electric Vehicles.
 The visit was supported under Efficient and Sustainable City Bus Services (ESCBS) Project, Ministry of Housing and Urban Affairs under the Global Environment Facility of the World Bank.

 The delegation comprised of 7 senior and mid-level officials from the cities of Chandigarh and Jaipur, working in the transportation sector along with Mr. Gautam Patel, visiting faculty CoE-UT, CEPT University and urban transport expert was also part of the delegation.